History of the Jews in Morocco: Under the Almohads (1146–15th century)

 Due to the nature of the forced conversions, the later Almohads were no longer content with the repetition of a mere formula of belief in the unity of God and in the prophetic calling of Muhammad.
 The third Almohad Prince, Abu Yusuf Ya'qub al-Mansur, spoke on this matter, saying "If I were sure about the sincerity of their Islam, I would let them mix with the Muslims..., and if I were sure of their unbelief, I would kill their men, enslave their offspring, and declare their property spoils for the Muslims.
 But I am uncertain about their case."
 Thus, al-Mansur made an effort to distinguish the neo-Muslims from the "true" Muslims.
 He compelled them to wear distinguishing garments, with a very noticeable yellow cloth for a head-covering; from that time forward the clothing of the Jews formed an important subject in the legal regulations concerning them.

-The reign of the Almohads on the whole exercised a most disastrous and enduring influence on the position of the Moroccan Jews.
-Already branded by their clothing as unbelievers, they furthermore became objects of scorn and violent despotic caprice from which there was no escape.
+The reign of the Almohads proved to be a disastrous and enduring influence on the position of the Moroccan Jews.
+Already branded by their clothing as unbelievers, they furthermore became objects of scorn and violent despotic caprice that was difficult to avoid.

 An account by Solomon Cohen dated January 1148 CE describes the Almohad conquests: